geosoft-as/jsonwelllogformat/Python/README.md

 ```

-To resolve dependencies and run the program
+To install dependencies and run the program:

 ```
 $ pip install --user --requirement requirements.txt